csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **on delete cascade** )

-Here, _employee name_ is a key to the table _manager_, meaning that each em- ployee has at most one manager.
+Here, _employee name_ is a key to the table _manager_, meaning that each employee has at most one manager.
 The foreign-key clause requires that every manager also be an employee.
 Explain exactly what happens when a tuple in the relation _manager_ is deleted.

 **4.10** SQL provides an _n_\-ary operation called **coalesce**, which is defined as follows: **coalesce**(_A_1_, A_2_, . . . , An_) returns the first nonnull _Ai_ in the list _A_1_, A_2_, . . . , An_, and returns _null_ if all of _A_1_, A_2_, . . . , An_ are _null_.